 Exciting Developments at Horizon West Regional Park!

-Construction at Horizon West Regional Park (HWRP) is progressing steadily!
-As of May 2025, Phase 1A is approximately 70% complete.
+Construction at Horizon West Regional Park (HWRP) is nearing completion!

 The playground and restrooms have been finished and beautifully landscaped, featuring a large play structure covered by overhead shade sails.
 Family-friendly restroom facilities include separate sections for men, women, and a family restroom, along with drinking fountains and a bottle filler.

-Currently, picnic shelters are awaiting the concrete contractor to pour the base slabs, while sod-laying crews work to cover the many acres of bare areas left by prior excavation and grading.
-Streets, sidewalks, and light poles are in place, creating a welcoming neighborhood hub ready to greet its first visitors.
+Currently, construction crews are connecting the park’s water and sewer lines to the mains at Hamlin Groves Trail.
+The new east entrance sidewalk near the intersection of Tiny Road and Bridgewater Crossings Blvd. has been built, and will soon be landscaped.
+Driveways, parking areas, sidewalks, and light poles are in place, creating a welcoming neighborhood hub ready to greet its first visitors.
 Horizon West resident, Jerry Blank, has been an enthusiastic and dedicated advocate of the parks in our community for many years.
-He has mapped trails, catalogued wildlife, and shared updates within the regional park boundaries so that residents can enjoy the location to the fullest throughout each phase of development!
+He has mapped trails, catalogued wildlife, and shared planning and construction updates so that residents can enjoy the location to the fullest throughout each phase of development!

 Photos Courtesy of Jerry Blank.